 OA Is Miserable, Too - But Different from RA

 Well, that has officially changed.
-I would guess many of you have OA and lots of experiences with it but, for me, reflecting on the addition of OA to my chronic disease management is new.
+I would guess many of you have OA and lots of experience with it, but for me, reflecting on the addition of OA to my chronic disease management is new.

 Surgery for osteoarthritis-related complications